-Costs That are Nonallowable
+Costs That are Not Allowable

-Our Company policy states costs that are expressly nonallowable for reimbursement from the government, and costs for which there is no good faith basis, will be identified and accounted for as nonallowable costs.
+Our Company policy states costs that are expressly not allowable for reimbursement from the government, and costs for which there is no good faith basis, will be identified and accounted for as not allowable costs.
 Reimbursement from the Federal Government will only be requested for those costs allowable in accordance with laws and regulations.